Handle Incoming Calls 24/7: XBert AI Answers Questions, Books Appointments, and More.

 A customer uses their smartphone representing how AI in customer service helps enhance CX.

-The future of customer service is intelligent and driven by a powerful combination of technologies, including natural language processing (NLP), machine learning (ML), and generative AI — the building blocks of AI-driven customer service.
+The future of customer service is intelligent and driven by a powerful combination of technologies, including natural language processing (NLP), machine learning (ML), and generative AI, which are the building blocks of AI-driven customer service.

 Using customer service AI isn’t a distant possibility; it’s already a reality.
 AI is expected to handle a whopping 95% of customer interactions, and 78% of businesses already use AI in at least one business function.
 The statistics signal a critical shift in customer communication.
 Your business needs to adapt to stay ahead and better engage customers.